zach-wahrer/mpv/README.md

 ### Installing With Docker
 1. In the `app` directory, rename `config.sample.py` to `config.py`.
 Open it and change the listed variables (minus related to MySQL).
 See the **Configuration** section below for additional help.

-2. From the project's root directory, execute `docker build -t mpv .` This will build a Docker image of MPV, using your supplied configuration.
+2. From the project's root directory, execute `docker build -t mpv .` (Make sure you have the `.` on the end of the command.)
+This will build a Docker image of MPV, using your supplied configuration.

 3. Still from the project's root directory, run `docker-compose up -d`.
 This will start two Docker containers, one for MPV and another for the required MySQL database.